Byte-Busters01/.github/profile/README.md

 ## What We Do

-At Bute Busters, we thrive on challenges and innovation.
+At Byte Busters, we thrive on challenges and innovation.
 Whether it's developing full-stack web applications, crafting intelligent AI/ML models, or integrating hardware solutions, our team is always ready to take on new challenges.
 We focus on:

 - Building robust and scalable software solutions
 - Implementing cutting-edge AI/ML techniques